CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/post-process-cyclecloud.md

 sbatch run_bldoverlay_conus.csh
 ```

-If you used the CMAQ Bechmark Option 2 to install CMAQ yourself, you will need to save and run the following script.
+If you used the CMAQ Bechmark Option 2 to install CMAQ yourself, you will need to save and modify the scripts using the instructions below.

 ```
 setenv DIR /shared/build/openmpi_gcc/CMAQ_v533/